-- 1. Comply with the requirements of the Collective Agreements and relevant legislation as outlined below.
+- 1. Comply with the requirements of the Collective Agreements and relevant legislation as outlined below, including any regulations.

 - 2. Observe all legal requirements when advertising for and appointing staff.

 - 3. Appoint teaching and non-teaching staff who will reflect the Catholic Character of St. John's School.

 - 4. The Principal will appoint all Scale A teachers and Support Staff and inform the Board accordingly.

 - 5. The position of the Principal will be an appointment made by the Board.

-- 6. The Board will delegate members to convene an appointments group for Senior Leadership Team positions, the DRS and the Principal.
+- The Board may delegate Members to convene an appointments group for Senior Leadership Team positions, the DRS and the Principal.

-- The Vulnerable Children Act 2014
+- Children's Act 2014

 - The Privacy Act 2020

 - The Education and Training Act 2020

 - The Employment Relations Act 2000

 - The Public Service Act 2020

 - The Human Rights Act 1993

-- Oranga Tamariki Act 1989
+- The Oranga Tamariki Act 1989